probmods/webppl/docs/functions/other.rst

       var y = { b: 3, c: 4 };
       extend(x, y);  // => { a: 1, b: 3, c: 4 }

+.. js:function:: cache(fn, maxSize)

+   Returns a memoized version of ``fn``.
+The memoized function is backed by a cache that is shared across all executions/possible worlds.

+   ``cache`` is provided as a means of avoiding the repeated computation of a *deterministic* function.
+The use of ``cache`` with a *stochastic* function is unlikely to be appropriate.
+For stochastic memoization see :js:func:`mem`.

+   When ``maxSize`` is specified the memoized function is backed by a LRU cache of size ``maxSize``.
+The cache has unbounded size when ``maxSize`` is omitted.

+   ``cache`` can be used to memoize mutually recursive functions, though for technical reasons it must currently be called as ``dp.cache`` for this to work.

 .. js:function:: mem(fn)

    Returns a memoized version of ``fn``.
 The memoized function is